hasahmed/shape_game_cpp/README.md

 <a name="motivation"></a>
 # Motivation
 Want to quickly draw some shapes without learning a heavy-weight game engine like Unreal or Unity?
-This aims to be that.
-Minimal shape drawing in C++.
+This aims to be that; minimal shape drawing in C++.